ergo-services/ergo/docs/networking/network-stack.md

 *Introduced in v3.3.0.*

 When a message exceeds the fragment size threshold (default 65000 bytes), the framework splits it into smaller pieces for transmission and reassembles them on the receiving side.
-This happens after compression -- if a compressed message is still too large, it gets fragmented.
+This happens after compression; if a compressed message is still too large, it gets fragmented.
 From your code's perspective, nothing changes.
 You send a large message, and it arrives intact.

 Fragmentation works with all message types: regular sends, important delivery, calls, and events.
-It composes with compression -- a message can be compressed first, then fragmented, and on the receiving side defragmented and then decompressed.
+It composes with compression: a message can be compressed first, then fragmented, and on the receiving side defragmented and then decompressed.

 When [`KeepNetworkOrder`](network-transparency.md#message-ordering) is disabled for a process, the framework distributes fragments across all TCP connections in the pool, using the full bandwidth of the connection.
 This is useful for transferring large payloads where throughput matters more than ordering.
 When `KeepNetworkOrder` is enabled (the default), all fragments travel through a single TCP connection to preserve message ordering for that sender.